Declaration Date – Definition, Importance, Dates & Options

 Declaration Dates And Options

-Both the terms, stock options, and declaration date, are co-related to each other.
+Both the terms, stock options, and declaration date, are correlated to each other.
 How so?
-These two terms are related as declaration date is the on which the stock option holder can put their options in use.
+These two terms are related as the declaration date is the date on which the stock option holder can put their options to use.

 A stock option deal between 2 parties in the agreement is typically made up of 100 shares of an underlying stock.